hannestschofenig/tschofenig-ids/lamps-nonce/draft-tschofenig-lamps-nonce-cmp-est.md

 document are to be interpreted as described in RFC 2119 {{RFC2119}}.

 The terms Attester, Relying Party, Verifier and Evidence are defined in {{RFC9334}}.
+The terms end entity, certification authority (CA), and registration authority (RA) are defined in {{RFC5280}}.

-We use the terms certification signing request (CSR) and certification request interchangeably.
+We use the terms Certificate Signing Request (CSR) and certification request interchangeably.

-# Conveying a Nonce in CMP {#template}
+# Conveying a Nonce in CMP {#CMP}

 Section 5.3.19.16 of {{I-D.ietf-lamps-rfc4210bis}} defines the
 Certificate Request Template (CertReqTemplate) message for use with CMP.
 The CertReqTemplateContent payload, which is sent by the CA/RA in response to a request message by the end entity, contains the nonce.

-The use of the Certificate Request Template request/response message exchange leads to an extra roundtrip to convey the nonce from the CA/RA to the end entity (and ultimately to the Attester inside the device).
+The use of the Certificate Request Template request/response message exchange leads to an extra roundtrip to convey the nonce from the CA/RA to the end entity (and ultimately to the Attester inside the end entity).

 The end entity MUST construct a CertReqTemplate request message to trigger the RA/CA to transmit a nonce in the response.

+When the RA/CA receive the CertReqTemplate request message profile information is used to determine that the end entity supports this specification as well as {{I-D.ietf-lamps-csr-attestation}}.
+[Open
+Issue: Should request message indicate the remote attestation capability of the end entity rather than relying on "policy information"?
+This may also allow to inform the CA/RA about the type of attestation technology/technologies available to the end entity.]

-When the RA/CA receive the CertReqTemplate request message the profile information is used to determine that the end entity supports this specification as well as {{I-D.ietf-lamps-csr-attestation}}.
-If the end entity supports remote attestation and the policy requires Evidence in a CSR to be provided, the RA/CA issues a CertReqTemplate response containing a nonce in in the template.
+If the end entity supports remote attestation and the policy requires Evidence in a CSR to be provided, the RA/CA issues a CertReqTemplate response containing a nonce in the template.

-The following exchange showns the interaction graphically.
+{{fig-cmp-msg}} showns the interaction graphically.

 ~~~
 End Entity                                          RA/CA